mcroteau/PLSAR.Retire/readme.md

 PLSAR is an Open Source Server + Framework Environment for small to large scale requirements.
-There are no static references, no file reads, access to static fields per request.
+There are no static references, no file reads, intelAccess to static fields per request.
 Everything is either cached and or instantiated on the fly.
 PLSAR runs via one command so there are no .war files to deploy, no additional plugins to install it is a simple yet sophisticated